 Nothing is more frustrating than investing time and energy into creating a relaxing, inviting outdoor space only to have clover, dandelions, and patches of weeds take over your yard.
 But at Daybreaker Landscapes, we have found that an extensive program of fertilization and weed control can give your lawn a fighting chance against these nuisances.

 To eliminate weeds that are already present and prevent them from returning, weed removal must be thorough.
 After the weeds have been removed and killed, your yard will need to remain healthy to prohibit weed regrowth.
+The Lake in the Hills fertilization and weed control experts with Daybreaker Landscapes can handle this entire process.
+Contact us at (815) 596-0070 to learn how we can help you.

 Invasive plants, more commonly known as weeds, are plants that negatively impact the environment around them by growing where they are not desired.
 There are many types of weeds, and not all of them are easy to identify or remove.